junxit/us-congress-bills-111/bill.md

   - **(2)** *Contents* The Flame Fund shall consist of the following amounts:
     - **(A)** Amounts appropriated to the Flame Fund pursuant to the authorization of appropriations in subsection (c).
     - **(B)** Amounts transferred to the Flame Fund pursuant to subsection (d).
   - **(3)** *Availability* Subject to subsection (e), amounts in the Flame Fund shall be available to the Secretaries to pay the costs of catastrophic emergency wildland fire suppression activities that are separate from amounts annually appropriated to the Secretaries for the predicted annual workload for wildland fire suppression activities, based on analyses of historical workloads and anticipated increased workloads due to changing environmental or demographic conditions.
+Authorized suppression activities include containment activities in response to crisis insect infestations to reduce the likelihood of wildfires.
 - **(c)** *Authorization of appropriations*
   - **(1)** *Authorization of appropriations* There is authorized to be appropriated to the Flame Fund such amounts as may be necessary to carry out this section.
 It is the intent of Congress that the amount appropriated to the Flame Fund for fiscal year 2010 and each fiscal year thereafter should be not less than the average amount expended by the Secretaries for emergency wildland fire suppression activities over the five fiscal years preceding that fiscal year.
-  - **(2)** *Sense of congress on designation of Flame Fund appropriations as emergency requirement* It is the sense of Congress that—
-    - **(A)** the amounts appropriated to the Flame Fund should be designated as amounts necessary to meet emergency needs; and
-    - **(B)** the new budget authority and outlays resulting therefrom should not count for the purposes of titles III and IV of the Congressional Budget Act of 1974.
-  - **(3)** *Notice of insufficient funds* The Secretaries shall notify the congressional committees specified in subsection (h)(2) whenever only an estimated two months worth of funding remains in the Flame Fund.
+  - **(2)** *Notice of insufficient funds* The Secretaries shall notify the congressional committees specified in subsection (h)(2) whenever only an estimated two months worth of funding remains in the Flame Fund.
 - **(d)** *Transfer of excess wildland fire suppression amounts into Flame Fund* At the end of each fiscal year, the Secretary concerned shall transfer to the Flame Fund amounts appropriated to the Secretary concerned for wildland fire suppression activities for the fiscal year, but not obligated for wildland fire suppression activities before the end of the fiscal year.
 - **(e)** *Use of Flame Fund*
   - **(1)** *Declaration required* Amounts in the Flame Fund shall be made available to the Secretary concerned only after the Secretaries issue a declaration that a wildland fire suppression activity is eligible for funding from the Flame Fund.